 You will have to vacate the property by the date stated on the notice.
 The lender has the authority to change the locks if you don’t.
 If you can’t get access the property after the locks have been changed, you should contact the bailiffs or the lender to arrange for you to enter the property to collect your belongings.

 Do you have a right to buy?

-You might expect that as a tenant in the property, you may have access to buying it when the landlord’s mortgage runs into trouble, but this is not the case.
-If the lender has repossessed the property, they then have no choice but to put it on the housing market and take the best price they can get for it.
-Of course there’s nothing to stop you from buying it at this stage, but you will have to compete with other buyers, as with a normal sale, therefore nothing is guaranteed.
+You might expect that as a tenant in the property, you may be given the option of buying it when the landlord’s mortgage runs into trouble, but this is not the case.
+If the lender has repossessed the property, they must put it on the housing market and take the best price they can get for it.
+Of course, there’s nothing to stop you from buying it at this stage, but you will have to compete with other buyers, as with a normal sale, therefore nothing is guaranteed.